-How you save on Insurance
+How do you save on Insurance with a Thermographic Inspection?

 Here’s a hypothetical situation.
 An insurance company sends a risk control consultant for examining the locations of a client to gather both imagery and data of their facilities so their maintenance procedures can be understood better.
 As is the usual practice, the client was offered infrared inspections.
 The insurance company mentioned that such inspections would help locate any issues in the electrical components and other equipment that may cause equipment failure or trigger fires.

 Major problem areas were reported after just one day of inspections.
 These issues after being identified were classified based on their importance-